6 steps to improve your gut health, according to a gastroenterologist

 4 Vitamin D

 Vitamin D has come of age as vitamins go.
 We are increasingly recognizing the many and varied effects of this wonderful vitamin.
-Recently it has been shown that low vitamin D levels are associated with a worse outcome if you happen to get Covid-19 infection.
+It has been shown that low vitamin D levels are associated with a worse outcome if you happen to get Covid-19 infection.
 Vitamin D is vital for the health of our bones and teeth, as it helps absorb calcium and phosphorus from the diet.
 As we get older, our bones become thinner, which can lead to osteoporosis.
 Women are at much greater risk of osteoporosis than men and this risk increases significantly after menopause.
 Vitamin D also has important anti-inflammatory effects and has been shown to be beneficial in a number of inflammatory conditions and to reduce the risk of certain cancers.

 We can get vitamin D from our diet and from the action of sun on our skin.
 Given that we don’t get much sun in Ireland, and when we do, we are advised to use sunscreen, dietary sources of vitamin D are very important.